 Discuss if the advantages outweigh the disadvantages- vice versa

-Now let's understand the structure of IELTS writing essay to score high
+Now let's understand the structure of the IELTS writing essay to score high

 Some people think that there should be a car-free day once every month, on which no private vehicles are allowed on the road.
 Discuss the advantages and possible disadvantages.